JohanDegraeve/iosxdripreader/README.md

 # To Install the app.

 The application is not available on iTunes and must be signed for your device.
-If you have an Apple Developer Account then you can do this yourself as described here : https://github.com/dabear/iphoneipa-resign If that doesn't work send me your UDID anyway.
+If you have an Apple Developer Account then you can do this yourself using this tool https://dantheman827.github.io/ios-app-signer/
 The ipa file to download is here, take the latest release : https://github.com/JohanDegraeve/iosxdripreader/releases Regulary check for updates.

 If you don't have an Apple Developer Account, and you don't know anybody who can help you with this, you can ask me.
 Send my the UDID of your device in a mail please. (johan.degraeve@gmail.com).
-To retrieve your UDID you must use iTunes (apps don't give you the right UDID).
-Here you can find an explanation how to find the UDID http://whatsmyudid.com/ .
-Follow the instructions "iTunes".
-I'll update the latest release version with a release signed for your device.

-Up to before iTunes 12.7 it was possible to install an IPA with iTunes, this seems not possible anymore.
+Once you have an IPA signed for UDID, you can install the app.
 Easist is if you have xCode on a Mac : Connect your iphone to your mac, Select "Window", "Devices", go to "Installed apps", click the + sign, then select the ipa file.